MrWhiteNerdy/gatsby-starter-netlify-cms/src/pages/blog/2020-03-13-opposing-viewpoints-on-homosexuality-regarding-the-bible.md

 title: Opposing Viewpoints on Homosexuality Regarding the Bible
 date: 2020-03-13T17:35:05.751Z
 description: >-
-  Here I have gathered some evidence of a couple of different views on homosexuality, the people behind these beliefs, and a few of my questions after reading these articles and investigating further.
+  Here I have gathered some evidence on a couple of opposing views regarding homosexuality, the people behind these beliefs, and a few of my questions after reading these articles and investigating further.
 I will also plainly state my beliefs and thoughts.
 Throughout, I hope to remain respectful.